yu45020/Waifu2x/Readme.md

  High resolution images are loaded all at once in memory and cut into patches.
 Low resolution patches are also saved in  memory.
 They are then dumped into PyTorch's dataloader and feed into the neural net.

-Re-sampling methods  are uniformly chosen among ```[PIL.Image.BILINEAR, PIL.Image.BICUBIC, PIL.Image.LANCZOS]``` , so different patches in the same image might have be down-scaled in different ways.
+Re-sampling methods  are uniformly chosen among ```[PIL.Image.BILINEAR, PIL.Image.BICUBIC, PIL.Image.LANCZOS]``` , so different patches in the same image might be down-scaled in different ways.

 Image noise are from JPEG format only.
 They are added by re-encoding PNG images into PIL's JPEG data with various quality.
 Noise level 1 means quality ranges uniformly from [75, 95]; noise level 2 means quality ranges uniformly from [50, 75].